Fashion Revolution Week 2020 - Learn more about who makes our Jenerous clothing

 One of the best parts of setting up Jenerous has been travelling to India and meeting the people that make our clothing.
 When I wear one of our dresses, it’s such a great feeling to personally know the people that have printed the fabric, ironed and sewn the garment, quality checked it, added the labels etc. and also to know that they have fair and safe working conditions.

-One of the Jacobs Well team, is Ammu, who has worked at Jacobs Well for many years and is a great asset to the team, speaking english well and with a wealth of experience in garment construction and sourcing.
+One of the Jacobs Well team is Ammu, who has worked at Jacobs Well for many years and is a great asset to the team, speaking english well and with a wealth of experience in garment construction and sourcing.

 Ammu was orphaned along with her siblings at an early age.
 After leaving school Ammu became very ill with tuberculosis.
 When she had started to regain her health, a family friend introduced Ammu to the factory where some light work was found for her and she was supported in paying her medical bills.
 It soon became evident that Ammu had a passion for design and embroidery and so was encouraged to create her own designs.